Complete Guide · 6 Recipes · Benefits · Caffeine · Calculator

 Respiratory Support

-1,8-cineole acts as a natural bronchodilator and mucolytic — it loosens mucus, opens airways, and eases congestion.
-Used in Ayurveda for bronchitis, asthma and seasonal coughs for centuries before scientific validation.
+1,8-cineole (eucalyptol) functions as a natural bronchodilator and mucolytic — it relaxes bronchial smooth muscle, loosens mucus, and eases congestion.
+Used in Ayurveda for bronchitis, asthma, and seasonal coughs long before modern validation.
+A 2018 review in Respiratory Medicine confirmed cineole’s clinical bronchodilatory mechanism.

 🦠